aimeos/upscheme/README.md

 * @param **string&#124;null** `$to` New table name ignored if first parameter is an array
 * @return **self** Same object for fluid method calls
 * @throws \RuntimeException If an error occured

+If the table doesn't exist yet, the method will succeed but nothing will happen.
+No call to `up()` is required.

 **Examples:**